i-MSCP/plugins/incubator/OpenDKIM/README.md

 opendkim-testkey: key OK
 ```

-Note that the 'key not secure' message doesn't indicate an error.
-It is an
+Note that the `key not secure` message doesn't indicate an error.
+It is the
 expected consequence of not using DNSSSEC.

 You can also query your DNS server to check the TXT record for your domain: